Written by Kristin Savage on January 17, 2020

 “I’ve always strived to keep our document management system as simple as possible.
 Just because it’s a powerful system that’s doing something significant doesn’t mean that it has to be convoluted for the sake of it.
 In fact, as everyone is going to be using it, it needs to be as efficient as possible,” — says Estelle Leotard, a content specialist at Is Accurate.

 Now that you have the framework of your management plan in place, you can start by loading your existing data and materials into it.
 This is an excellent opportunity to identify any oversights that may have gone unnoticed until now, and it’s also crucial if you want to create a joined-up solution.
-If your old files and new files are managed in two wholly incompatible ways, then all that’s going to do is do a lot of extra work for many people in the team.
+If your old files and new files are managed in two wholly incompatible ways, then all that’s going to do is do a lot of extra work for a lot of people in the team.

 Remove any redundant documents to streamline your resources